C. Burke King, Chair

 Experienced professional in all aspects of strategic online marketing: Web site design, development, usability and tracking, mobile application and social media.
 As well as a proven entrepreneur, Fran has 25 years of diversified marketing communications experience, integrating information technology with traditional marketing to create high-impact campaigns that create trackable opportunities, results and revenue for his clients and employees alike.
 With a concentration in targeting the mature (55+) market, he has implemented integrated marketing strategies for hundreds of organizations from senior living to healthcare that target the boomers and beyond.

 For 13 years, Mr. Palma had been the Executive VP of Digital Strategies at Martino & Binzer, where he led a team of over 30 project managers, programmers, designers, digital strategists and online marketing experts.
 Growing the company until it was purchased by a private equity firm.
 Several years later Joining the 6th largest not-for-profit senior living organization in the country, Covenant Retirement Communities as Senior Vice President of Integrated Marketing and Digital Strategies.

-Frequent speaker at events such as the Sims & Ziegler Conference and LeadingAge, as well as state and industry conferences around the country.
+Frequent speaker at events such as the Sims and Ziegler Conference and LeadingAge, as well as state and industry conferences around the country.

 Katie Roeper served as Assistant Commissioner for the Virginia Department for the Aging and Rehabilitative Services.
 Her focus was to expand resources for the Aging Network, assist with community-readiness and age wave planning, and expand Virginia’s ADRC initiative called “No Wrong Door” in order to increase access to services, promote person-centered practices, and maximize independence and quality of life.